kartikdurg/Terrible-Thick-Client/README.md

 # Terrible-Thick-Client

-"Terrible Thick Client" is a vulnerable application in C# .NET framework.
+"Terrible Thick Client" is a vulnerable application developed in C# .NET framework.
 The vulnerabilities covered so far includes:<br/>
 1).Weak cryptography<br/>
 2).Lack of code obfuscation<br/>